No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 One of the great things about Love Letter is that it’s very easy to learn and very quick, but afterward, you’re left wanting to play another game.

-In Love Letter every player will have one card.
-The goal of the game is to remove all other players from the game or have the highest numbered card when the deck runs out.
+In Love Letter every player will have one card in their hands.
+The goal of the game is to try to remove all other players from the game or have the highest numbered card when the pile of cards runs out.
 Each card has a specific ability or rule that must be followed.

 Behind the simplistic rules is a very competitive and cutthroat game.
 Do you play the baron and risk knocking yourself out?
-Do you hide behind a handmaiden and hope they have a smaller card than you?
+Do you hide behind a handmaiden and hope they have a card of lesser value than you?

 - The most portable game.
 And cheap too.
 It’s literally 16 cards.